wanghmin/wanghmin.github.io/content/authors/admin/_index.md

 ---

-Huamin Wang is the Chief Scientist at [Style3D](https://www.style3d.com), leading the company’s research efforts in next-generation Simulation and AI technology.
+Huamin Wang is the chief scientist at [Style3D](https://www.style3d.com), leading the company’s research efforts in next-generation Simulation and AI technology.
 His research advances high-performance, high-fidelity physics-based simulation — powered by GPUs and enhanced by generative AI — with broad applications in computer graphics, vision, and machine learning.

-Previously, he served as a tenured Associate Professor in the [CSE department](https://cse.osu.edu/) at [the Ohio State University](https://www.osu.edu) (2011–2021) and as a Postdoctoral Researcher at [UC Berkeley](https://www.berkeley.edu/) (2009–2011).
+Previously, he served as a tenured associate professor in the [CSE department](https://cse.osu.edu/) at [the Ohio State University](https://www.osu.edu) (2011–2021) and as a postdoctoral researcher at [UC Berkeley](https://www.berkeley.edu/) (2009–2011).

-He has chaired the technical programs of CASA 2017 and SCA 2023 and currently serves as Assistant Chair of the Technical Papers program for SIGGRAPH Asia 2026.
-He is also an Associate Editor for [IEEE TVCG](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=2945) and [the Visual Computer](https://link.springer.com/journal/371).
+He has chaired the technical programs of CASA 2017 and SCA 2023 and currently serves as assistant chair of the technical papers program for SIGGRAPH Asia 2026.
+He is also an associate editor for [IEEE TVCG](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=2945) and [the Visual Computer](https://link.springer.com/journal/371).

-He is an [ACM Distinguished Member](https://www.acm.org/media-center/2025/december/distinguished-members-2025) (2025) and an IEEE Senior Member.
+He is an [ACM distinguished member](https://www.acm.org/media-center/2025/december/distinguished-members-2025) (2025) and an IEEE senior member.

 For more information, including contact details, please refer to the CV.